 At this point the virus may cause an outbreak of symptoms.
 Or it may remain undetected.

 In either case, the active virus is easily passed from one partner to another through sexual contact.
-Even wearing a condom or a dam may not protect the uninfected partner.
+Even wearing a condom may not protect the uninfected partner.
 The virus can be present on skin that remains uncovered.

 The number of recurrences or outbreaks a person can have may vary.